cashubtc/cdk/context.md

 ## Addressing with the 'how do you value one hour' question

+This is a fundamental question of any economic system and especially of relevance to Time Banking ones, which have been discussed at length within books and discussions within alternative currency and economics fields.
+This is outside the scope of this current proof of concept or this context document.

+A standard presentation of this issue is how can 1 hour for a skilled Doctor with all the tools versus 1 hour of a gardener cutting the grass?

+This is a social consensus problem and about how the members of a social group decide to operate within *their own sovereign Time Bank* and not something that will be solved with a technological solution such as an ecash wallet and mint.

 ## An experiment in new forms of collectively ascibing 'value'

+What I will add that this is a question on whether any economic system needs to have an abstact numismatic value attributed to a real world action that is the time a person invests/spends/uses in helping another person, creating a good or service useful in the local economy, volunteer in public goods within society, pay their fine/punishment for sanctioned behaviour within the community.

 ## Why not just use Bitcoin?

+This proof of concept is applying the ecash model to minutes, hours, days - what can be called 'person-hours' to create a blind signature system to respesent their economic interactions as 'etime'

+This 'etime' is not meant to be backed by satoshis/Bitcoin within the mint - that is out of scope, but a system could leverage both and have a satoshi 'value' for the 'etime' within an economic system (Citadel public goods idea)

+Time Banking systems do not require a digital collateral to back the etime, what is at stake is your reputation and power within a closed community group that will punish bad actors and incentivise public goods.